open/close all folders

 - Identical Grandson: To Witlace in Grand Adventures.

 - It's All About Me: A minor version of this trope.
 A reoccurring theme in the Wallace & Gromit shorts, and the movie, is that Wallace is often so wrapped up in his inventing that he doesn't notice how his actions upset (or outright harm) Gromit.
-Wallace is just too clueless to realize.
+Wallace doesn't actually mean any harm by it, he's just too clueless to realize.

-- Jerkass Ball: Wallace can be stubborn or selfish on occasions but they are all inadvertent and unintentional.
+- Jerkass Ball: Wallace can be stubborn or selfish on occasion, but it's all inadvertent and unintentional.

 - Limited Wardrobe: He usually wears a white shirt, brown wool trousers, a green knitted pullover, and a red tie.